-- 2.1 The McCarthy & Stone Charitable Foundation is a registered charity no.1191504 benefiting communities across England, Wales and Scotland and it is governed by a board of trustees.
-The Head of Foundation has delegated responsibility for day-to-day activities of the Charitable Foundation. - 2.2 The trustees ensure proper governance of the Foundation's grant-making in three ways. - Through grant-making principles which ensure that, even where there is donor or funding partner involvement, decisions are ultimately made by the Foundation's trustees.
+- 2.1 The McCarthy & Stone Charitable Foundation is a registered charity (application pending) benefiting communities across the United Kingdom and it is governed by a board of trustees.
+A Foundation Manager has delegated responsibility for day-to-day activities of the Charitable Foundation. - 2.2 The trustees ensure proper governance of the Foundation's grant-making in three ways. - Through grant-making principles which ensure that, even where there is donor or funding partner involvement, decisions are ultimately made by the Foundation's trustees.
 These principles, together with the Donation Acceptance, clarify that funds given are The McCarthy Stone Charitable Foundation's asset, albeit with degrees of restriction on their use, and that, where they are involved, donors are recommending grants, not awarding them. - Through published grant-making criteria which set out the activities the trustees wish to support in furtherance of the Foundation's charitable objectives.
 The criteria also include activities which the trustees do not wish to support because they do not consider them to be in line with the Foundation's purpose. - Through grant-making processes which set out how decisions are reached for awarding grants from different types of funds (both restricted and unrestricted) at the Foundation.